-We, individually, are responsible for everything in our lives, no matter the external circumstances.
+The more obstacles you encounter and hop over, the more positive things will come into your life.
+After all, we are the ones responsible for everything in our lives, no matter the external circumstances.

 Even though we don’t always control what happens to us.
 We control how we interpret what happens to us, as well as how we respond.

-Sitting and waiting for something good to happen is probably the dumbest idea you might ever come up with.
+Simply sitting and waiting for something good to happen is probably the dumbest idea your mind can come up with.

-Often people are too scared or lazy to do something better with their lives.
-They wait for A to happen first, so they can start working on B, which supposedly is their goal for ultimate happiness: “I will first graduate and I will look for a job later.”; “I must first lose 10 kilos to ask Jenny to go out on a date with me.” ; “I must first come with a brilliant, groundbreaking idea in order to start a business.”; “I have to buy a new laptop and then start
+Often people are too scared or too lazy to do something better with their lives.
+They wait for A to happen first, so they can start working on B, which supposedly is their goal for ultimate happiness: “I will first graduate and then I will look for a job later.”; “I must first lose 10 kilos to ask Jenny to go out on a date with me.” ; “I must first come with a brilliant, groundbreaking idea in order to start a business.”; “I have to buy a new laptop and then start my

-Great authors don’t wait for their muse in order to start writing, they simply sit on their but holes and execute daily, regardless.
-World famous athletes surely want a bit more sleep, still, they are following a strict schedule full of exercises and meals they don’t really love eating.
+Great authors don’t wait for their muse in order to start writing, they simply sit on their buttholes and execute daily, regardless.
+Also, world-famous athletes surely want a bit more sugar in their daily meals.
+However, if they want that gold medal, they need to follow a strict schedule full of exercises and meals they don’t really enjoy eating.

 If you want to achieve something, anything, you must execute daily, regardless of your emotional, financial or physical condition.
 Life, people, your boss don’t give a shit about how you feel today.
-You may have a fever or a breast cancer, but that won’t save you from bird pooping on your head or a robber stealing your purse.
+You may have a fever or breast cancer, but that won’t immune you from a bird pooping on your head or a robber stealing your purse.

-Living in the 21st century comes with its perks but also with its downsides.
-We get to choose from millions of different products, opportunities, food, people to fell in love with, still, immediately after we buy something, or start dating someone, we think to ourselves: “I had to buy the other pair of shoes #sadface”.
+Living in the 21st century comes with few perks but also, as you can imagine, with a few downsides.
+We get to choose from millions of different products, opportunities, food, people to fell in love with.
+Sadly, immediately after we buy something, or start dating someone, we tell ourselves: “I had to go out with this other guy!
+What was I thinking!”

 But that’s not all.

-Everyone around you is trying to convince you that you suck if you don’t get his new book or new course about habits and stuff.
+Everyone around you is trying to convince you that you suck if you don’t get this new book or go through this

 Believing in this modern mantra comes with a few (at least) downsides:

-- You’ll most probably get in a lot of financial debt if you’re trying to be up to date with the latest technological trends;
+- You’ll most probably accommodate a lot of financial debt if you’re trying to be up to date with the latest technological trends.

 Is there a solution?